-Marc Hughes is the Co-Founder at ScrumDo, a tool that supports online Scrum and Scrumban (a combination of Agile and Lean Kanban on top of Scrum).
-Marc and his Co-Founder scale their business up and down depending on the projects they are working on.
-They don’t focus on where people are located, but rather finding the best people for the work that needs to get done.
-They use ScrumDo to keep everyone aligned with company priorities and tasks.
+MARC HUGHES is cofounder at ScrumDo, a tool that supports online Scrum and Scrumban (a combination of Agile and Lean Kanban on top of Scrum).
+They use ScrumDo to keep everyone aligned with company priorities and tasks. (https://www.scrumdo.com)

 - Work with the best people you can find.